-We are highly dependent on the services of our Chief Executive Officer, John Fowler, and our President and Chief Scientific Officer, Dr. Christopher Kirk, and if we are not able to retain these members of our management team or recruit and retain additional management, clinical and scientific personnel, our business will be harmed.
+We are highly dependent on the services of our Chief Executive Officer, John Fowler, our President and Chief Scientific Officer, Dr. Christopher Kirk, and our Chief Medical Officer, Dr. Noreen Henig, and if we are not able to retain these members of our management team or recruit and retain additional management, clinical and scientific personnel, our business will be harmed.

-We are highly dependent on our Chief Executive Officer, John Fowler, and our President and Chief Scientific Officer, Dr. Christopher Kirk.
+We are highly dependent on our Chief Executive Officer, John Fowler, our President and Chief Scientific Officer, Christopher Kirk, Ph.D. and our Chief Medical Officer, Noreen Henig, M.D.
 Each of them may terminate their employment with us at any time.
-The loss of the services of either of these persons could impede the achievement of our research, development and commercialization objectives.
+The loss of the services of any of these persons could impede the achievement of our research, development and commercialization objectives.